 Dr. Unruh has Bachelor of Science, Master of Science, and doctorate degrees in Electrical Engineering from Wichita State University in Wichita, Kansas.

-Vice President & General Manager, Johnson Controls Federal Systems, Johnson Controls
+VP/GM Johnson Controls Federal Systems, Johnson Controls

 Bio: Greg Downes has worked in positions of increasing responsibility during his 27-year career with Johnson Controls.
 He is currently the Vice President and General Manager of Johnson Controls Federal Systems (JCFS).
 Prior to his current role, he held general management leadership positions in service to company locations throughout the Mid-Atlantic and Southeast areas of the United States.

 Mr. Downes’ direct sales, sales management, operations, and general management experiences have been utilized to help lead growth and restructuring initiatives for the company.
 He has developed skills in team building associated with mergers and acquisitions during multiple internal and external organizational change events including the integration of York International with Johnson Controls in 2006.

 Mr. Downes’ leadership responsibilities at JCFS include the responsibility for safe execution, customer satisfaction, and shareholder value across a diversified group of federal centric businesses which deliver building technology, building systems integration, and shipboard cooling systems to various federal government agencies.
 Mr. Downes has a diversity of company experiences as he has served in a leadership capacity for both high transaction service businesses and large construction/installation teams.